lammps/lammps/doc/src/mdi.rst

    or >TYPES commands have been sent (since the previous >COORDS command), then LAMMPS assumes the system is new and re-initializes an entirely new simulation.

+The MD and OPTG commands perform an entire MD simulation or energy minimization (to convergence) with no communication with the driver until the simulation is complete.
+By contrast, the @INIT_MD and
+@INIT_OPTG commands allow the driver to communicate with the engine at each timestep of a dynamics run or iteration of a minimization; see more info below.

+The MD command performa a simulation using the most recent >NSTEPS value.
+The OPTG command performs a minimization using the 4 convergence paremeters from the most recent >TOLERANCE command.
+The 4 parameters sent are those used by the :doc:`minimize <minimize>` command in LAMMPS: etol, ftol, maxiter, and maxeval.

 The mdi engine command also implements the following custom MDI commands which are LAMMPS-specific.
 These commands are also valid at